AstraZeneca/runnable/docs/examples.md

 ```

-## Using shell commands as part of the pipline
+## Using shell commands as part of the pipeline

 In magnus, a pipeline can have shell commands as part of the pipeline.
 The only caveat in doing so is magnus
 would not be able to support ```parameters```, ```secrets``` or any of the built-in functions.
 The cataloging